Voilett-Roze/asus/Ipset-script-installation-instructions.md

 # iblocklist-loader

-**Description**: This is a perfect replacement for the old [[Peerguardian|Legacy-Ipset-Scripts]] Scripts it blocks various sources and has support for both ranges and single ip addresses and it has both [whitelist](https://github.com/shounak-de/iblocklist-loader/blob/master/whitelist-domains.txt) and [blacklist](https://github.com/shounak-de/iblocklist-loader/blob/master/blacklist-domains.txt) functionality.
+**Description**: This is a multi-purpose blocking script, and can be a replacement for the old [[Peerguardian|Legacy-Ipset-Scripts]] Scripts.

-In addition, this script can be used to block hackers, spiders, bogon ips, various organisations and ISPs, This also blocks Tor and proxies as well.
+In addition, this script can also be used to block hackers, spiders, bogon ips, various organisations and ISPs, etc. This also blocks Tor and proxies as well.
 The full list of what it can block is available on the [iblocklist](https://www.iblocklist.com/lists) site.
 You can see the free lists on that site and their descriptions (by clicking on the list name).

+The script uses the zipped IP range data from the iblocklist site and creates single ip sets and CIDR sets from that for ipset 6.x and uses iptreemap for ipset 4.x It also has both [WhitelistDomains](https://github.com/shounak-de/iblocklist-loader/blob/master/whitelist-domains.txt) and [BlacklistDomains](https://github.com/shounak-de/iblocklist-loader/blob/master/blacklist-domains.txt) functionality to explicitly handle any domains that you'd want to allow or block.

 Follow the general script installation instructions:

-* Enable and format [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) through WEB UI first,
+* Enable and format [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) through WEB UI first (if not already enabled)

 * Then place [**this content**](https://raw.githubusercontent.com/shounak-de/iblocklist-loader/master/iblocklist-loader-v2.sh) to `/jffs/scripts/iblocklist-loader.sh`